Mortimer333/Dito/README.md

 <h1 class="planet-class">Planet 3: jupiter 🪐</h1>
 ```

-# Why even try?
+## Why even try?
-The purpose of this library is to have dynamic, scoped and reusable FE components without need for larger framework or any dependencies which works in plain JS.
+The purpose of this library is to have dynamic, scoped and reusable FE components packed with functionality

-The main difference between this and other libraries is lazy loading of the components and client template rendering.
-Register hundreds of components and watch them load only if they are used (also cached and reused after page refresh).
+without need for any framework or dependencies which works in plain JS.

 ## Installation